In the Province of the Gods

 An American’s journey of profound self-discovery in Japan, an exquisite tale of cultural and physical difference, sexuality, love, loss, mortality, and the ephemeral nature of beauty and art.
 A disabled foreigner in Japan—a society historically hostile to difference—Kenny Fries spins a tale of exciting, bewildering adventure.
 As he visits Japanese gardens, experiences Noh and butoh, and meets artists and scholars, he also discovers disabled gods, one-eyed samurai, blind chanting priests, and A-bomb survivors.
 When he is diagnosed as HIV-positive, all his assumptions about Japan, the body, and mortality are shaken, and he must find a way to re-enter life on new terms.

-In the Province of the Gods will be published by University of Wisconsin Press in Fall 2017.
+In the Province of the Gods was published in 2017 by University of Wisconsin Press.

 Kenny Fries is a writer whose work looks at how physical disability provides an understanding of the interconnectedness between individuals and between different cultures.
 He uses the prism of his life as a writer who lives with a congenital physical disability to forge a new understanding of a wide range of values and ideas, from systems of interdependence to the intersection of multiple identities to eugenics to Darwinian evolution.